What Is a Heel Spur?

 Your Clinicians

-Paul McMullan BSc(Hons) MSc FRCPSGlasg MRCPod — Lead clinician with nearly 15 years of specialist experience in lower limb musculoskeletal conditions.
-Currently completing an MSc in Podiatric Sports Medicine at Queen Mary University of London.
+Paul McMullan BSc(Hons) MSc FRCPSGlasg MRCPod: Lead clinician with nearly 15 years of specialist experience in lower limb musculoskeletal conditions.
+Holds an MSc in Podiatric Sports Medicine from Queen Mary University of London.
 Fellow of the Royal College of Physicians and Surgeons of Glasgow.
 Experienced in diagnostic ultrasound, injection therapy, shockwave therapy, and biomechanical assessment.

-Darren Costello BSc(Hons) MSc PGCert — MSc Sports and Exercise Medicine, postgraduate certificate from Brunel University in lower limb musculoskeletal assessment.
+Darren Costello BSc(Hons) MSc PGCert MRCPSGlasg: MSc Sports and Exercise Medicine, Member of the Royal College of Physicians and Surgeons of Glasgow, postgraduate certificate from Brunel University in lower limb musculoskeletal assessment.
 Specialist interest in biomechanical analysis and orthotic therapy for chronic heel conditions.

 Why Patients Choose Lower Limb Clinic